behu-kea/dat20-classes/week-8/thymeleaf.md

 **View**

-To get a template to work, save the template under the location  `src/main/resources/templates`
+To get a template to work, save the template under the location  `src/main/resources/templates`.
+The `templates` folder you have to create if it is not already there

 The template below is called `src/main/resources/templates/hello-world.html`